 A career change can result in costs associated with the transition, such as relocation or travel expenses.
 The bonus can compensate for lost wages or benefits you have with your current employer if you decide to leave.

-A large lump sum payment can benefit you for making long-term investments, such as buying stocks.
+A large lump sum payment can benefit you by providing the money for long-term investments, such as stocks.
 Conversely, you may want to pay off high-interest student loans or other high-interest debt.

 Employers seeking your talents may negotiate a higher sign-on bonus than the original offer.
 Make sure you understand the value of the skills you bring to the table and how much you're willing to settle for before entering negotiations.